A NSW Government website

 Status: Not commenced

-Project update: the department will give an update within the next reporting period.
+Project update: The department will give an update within the next reporting period.

 A green grid – a network of open public spaces – can enhance and connect parks, open spaces and bushland with walking and cycling paths.